 How long does it take to make grilled corn on the cob in air fryer?

-Most ears take 10 to 15 minutes at 400°F, depending on size and the air fryer model.
+Most ears take 10 to 15 minutes at 400°F, depending on the size of the corn and the air fryer model.

 Do I need to boil the corn first?

-No. One of the biggest advantages of this recipe is that you do not need to boil the corn beforehand.
-It cooks fully in the air fryer.
+No. One of the biggest benefits of this recipe is that you do not need to boil the corn before air frying it.

 Can I use butter instead of oil?

 Yes.
 Melted butter adds rich flavor and works very well.
-Oil may brown a little more evenly, but either choice is good.
+Oil may brown a little more evenly, but both options are excellent.

 How do I know when the corn is done?

-The kernels should be tender when pierced, bright in color, and slightly charred in spots.
+The kernels should be tender, bright in color, and lightly charred in places.

 Can I cook frozen corn on the cob?

-Yes, but thaw and dry it first for best texture.
+Yes, but it should be thawed and dried first for best results.
 Frozen corn may need an extra minute or two.

 Is air fryer corn healthy?

 It can be.
-Corn is naturally high in fiber and nutrients, and the recipe uses only a small amount of oil or butter unless you add heavier toppings.
+Corn is naturally high in fiber and nutrients, and this recipe uses only a small amount of butter or oil unless you add heavier toppings.

 Can I cut the corn into smaller pieces?

 Absolutely.
-Halved or third-sized pieces are great for serving at parties and fit better in smaller baskets.
+Halved or smaller pieces are great for parties and fit more easily in compact air fryer baskets.

-A Sample Seasoning Formula You Can Use Again and Again
+A Reliable Seasoning Formula to Use Again and Again

-Brush this over 4 ears of corn before air frying.
-It creates a savory, lightly smoky flavor that works with almost any main dish.
+Brush this mixture over 4 ears of corn before air frying.
+It creates a savory, lightly smoky flavor that pairs beautifully with everything from grilled meat to vegetarian mains.

 Final Thoughts